Ethiopian Heritage Digital Atlas

 The Ethiopian Heritage Digital Atlas (EHDA), financed by the Gerda Henkel Foundation, comprises the development of an English-language web-based monument information system that aims to enhance Ethiopia's cultural preservation.
 It includes the monitoring of archaeological sites, the observation of the antiquities trade, and the scientific documentation of Ethiopia's cultural heritage.
 The system, designed jointly with the Ethiopian Antiquities Authority (ARCCH) and Addis Ababa University (AAU) and in cooperation with the German Archaeological Institute (DAI), includes the function of a systematic national register of monuments, focusing on northern Ethiopia.

-The project is scheduled to run for two years (2022-2023) and builds on a three-month implementation phase.
+The project runs until the end of 2024 and builds on a three-month implementation phase.
 During this phase, existing software components were adapted to the country-specific requirements of Ethiopia and the first data sets on important cultural sites in northern Ethiopia (Tigray region) were entered.

 The preservation of the cultural heritage of northern Ethiopia is acutely threatened by the ongoing political conflict.
 The project responds to this current crisis: the various software components of EHDA enable long-term monitoring of sites in order to observe and evaluate changes at the site via remote diagnosis, not only due to the effects of war, but also due to infrastructural measures or natural disasters (e.g., due to increasing precipitation as a result of climate change).
 This allows for the planning or initiation of appropriate protective measures on site.